 We want Sheffield to be known as an inclusive, inventive, vibrant city.
-Where young people have the best training and job opportunities, businesses are thriving and we have more skilled workers in quality jobs, earning more.
-An economy that nurtures start-ups and supports businesses and sectors.
-We want to see the city developing, building new spaces and places for a growing community of businesses and entrepreneurs.
+A city where young people have the best training and job opportunities, businesses are thriving and we have more skilled workers in quality jobs, earning more.
+A city whose economy nurtures start-ups and supports businesses and sectors.
+A city that is developing, building new spaces and places for a growing community of businesses and entrepreneurs.